cognitedata/cognite-sdk-js/README.md

 ### Setting up OIDC Authentication

 - Initialize the SDK: Import and initialize the SDK in your application, providing the necessary configuration options such as the client ID, client secret, and redirect URI obtained from your OIDC IdP.
-- Pass your authentication method to `getToken` property of SDK.
+- Setup a token provider using the `oidcTokenProvider` property of SDK.
+Here you can provide a valid access token for the CDF API.

 For code example you can check [quickstart.ts](https://github.com/cognitedata/cognite-sdk-js/blob/master/samples/nodejs/oidc-typescript/quickstart.ts#L1)